Key Takeaways

 - After you are finished, place the cover back securely and clean the area around your outdoor unit.

-You will find plenty of chemical cleaners in the market specially designed for DIY AC coil cleaning.
+There are many chemical cleaners on the market formulated for people who want to clean their AC coils themselves.
 Foaming cleansers are widely available as they can easily loosen the dirt and debris on the coils.
 For copper coils, avoid using acidic cleaners.

 - Before using the detergent, read all the instructions provided.